tcltk/tcl/doc/markdown/exec.md

 Note that there are two general types of Win32 console applications:

-1. CLI \\(em CommandLine Interface, simple stdio exchange. **netstat.exe** for example.
+1. CLI — CommandLine Interface, simple stdio exchange. **netstat.exe** for example.

-2. TUI \\(em Textmode User Interface, any application that accesses the console API for doing such things as cursor movement, setting text color, detecting key presses and mouse movement, etc.  An example would be **telnet.exe** from Windows 2000.
+2. TUI — Textmode User Interface, any application that accesses the console API for doing such things as cursor movement, setting text color, detecting key presses and mouse movement, etc.  An example would be **telnet.exe** from Windows 2000.
 These types of applications are not common in a windows environment, but do exist.

 **exec** will not work well with TUI applications when a console is not present, as is done when launching applications under wish.
 It is desirable to have console applications hidden and detached.
 This is a designed-in limitation as **exec** wants to communicate over pipes.
 The Expect extension addresses this issue when communicating with a TUI application.